 An inpatient drug rehab program, also referred to as residential treatment, provides the highest level of care for heroin addiction.

-For this reason, these programs may be recommended for individuals who are moderately to severely addicted.
+For this reason, these programs may be recommended for individuals who are moderate to severely addicted.

 This intensive level of care can also be a good option for a person who has:

-Inpatient rehab gives a person greater access to treatments as well, such as therapy and counseling sessions.
+Residential rehab gives a person greater access to treatments, such as therapy and counseling sessions.

 Heroin Outpatient Addiction Treatment